What made you want to join the industry in the first place?

 What do you hope to achieve in your career?

 In my career I hope to continue playing an essential role within the teams I work with and continue to expand my knowledge as a technician and about the construction industry as a whole.
 I also hope to work on landmarks such as the Manchester Civil Justice Centre to contribute to society.

 What do all your mates think of what you do?

 My friends all support that starting as a civil engineering technician with Mott MacDonald was the best path for me to choose on leaving high-school.
 Some of my mates are also striving to achieve a qualification in this industry so they appreciate the opportunities that Mott MacDonald offers to its employees of all disciplines and qualifications.

 Where do you think we will see you in ten years’ time?

-In ten years’ time I look to be a chartered structural engineer playing a key role in the design and management of my own projects!
-Achieving the relevant qualifications to become an institutionally recognised technician will set a strong foundation to achieve my goals.
+In ten years’ time I look to be a highly qualified civil/structural engineer playing a key role in the design and management of my own projects!
+Achieving the relevant qualifications to become an institutionally recognised technician has set a strong foundation to achieve my goals.
 Thankfully Mott MacDonald is a company that shows a great deal of care for the development of their employees.
 This is shown by a variety of training routes available to me to gain an education relevant to my own goals.